mariosotil/river-framework/README.md

 - Version 0.2.5
   - Rolling back from the org.openntf.domino package to lotus.domino
   - Working on memory management
+  - Creation of a IBM Notes objects pool
   - Improvements in DocumentCollection as array

 ## What is in the ToDo list?